We are a small team of talented therapists with a wide range of skills and experience. We love what we do, and we do it with passion.

 I am passionate about working with those who are dealing with transitions and changes in their lives whether that means with individuals, families, couples, children, adolescents, or adults.
 These transitions may look like grief and loss, transitioning to college, or others.
 Humans are meant to be connected to their inner-being and those around them.
 Diane Gehart said, “Being connected to other people – listening and being heard – allows us to remember who we were, who we are, and who we are becoming.”
 In this therapeutic space, we will work together to empower who you are becoming.

 I graduated from Saint Mary’s University of Minnesota with a master’s degree in Marriage and Family Therapy and am currently working towards licensure under supervision.
+I am a certified facilitator through the Prepare & Enrich program that focuses on helping couples build strong and resilient relationships.
 When I am not practicing therapy, I love to hike, go horseback riding, and explore new things with my husband.
 I look forward to meeting you and hearing your story

 Contact me at 218.461.8959 or Savannah@NorthShoremhs.com